850.21 Peace Officer Custody (Civil)

 - DIR 850.25 Police Response to Mental Health Facilities

-- Peace Officer Custody: An exercise of civil authority when there is probable cause to believe a person is dangerous to self or to any other person and is in need of immediate care, custody, or treatment for mental illness.
-ORS § 426.005 (1) (e); ORS § 426.228.
+Peace Officer Custody: An exercise of civil authority when there is probable cause to believe a person is dangerous to self or to any other person and is in need of immediate care, custody, or treatment for mental illness.

-- In the context of mental health crisis, the Portland Police Bureau recognizes the importance of civil rights and the need for individuals to have control over their person.
-However, the Police Bureau also recognizes there are times when, as a result of mental health crisis, a person may lack the capacity to make sound judgments about their personal situation.
-After considering the alternatives outlined in 850.20, and after finding probable cause exists for a hold, members shall take the individual into custody on a Peace Officer Hold.
+1. In the context of mental health crisis, the Portland Police Bureau recognizes the importance of civil rights and the need for individuals to have control over their person.
+The Police Bureau also recognizes there are times when, as a result of mental health crisis, a person may lack the capacity to make sound judgments about their personal situation.
+After considering the alternatives outlined in Directive 850.20, and after finding probable cause exists for a hold, members may take the individual into custody on a Peace Officer Hold.
 Members shall treat the individual with dignity and compassion at all times.

-- Members shall be guided by law regarding civil custody of persons in mental health crisis with the goal of assessing the need for custody.
-If the need arises, the act of custody shall be resolved in a safe, constructive, and humane manner as possible.
+2. Members shall be guided by law regarding civil custody of persons in mental health crisis with the goal of assessing the need for custody.
+When the need arises, the act of custody shall be resolved in a safe, constructive, and humane manner as possible.

 1. Peace Officer Custody: